 The key initiates and advance to the next character in text edit mode or enters a decimal point.
-The pressed at any time for context sensitive help messages.
+The key may be pressed at any time for context sensitive help messages.
 The key stores altered setting values.

 4.2.5 BREAKER CONTROL